 Starting in January 2014, the Individual Shared Responsibility Provision requires you and each member of your family to have qualifying health care coverage (called minimum essential coverage) in each month of the year, qualify for an exemption from coverage, or make a shared responsibility payment when you file your federal income tax return.

 Individual Shared Responsibility Provision Payment Estimator

-Helps you estimate the amount you may have to pay if you did not have minimum essential coverage during the year.
+Helps you estimate the amount you may have to pay if you didn't have minimum essential coverage during the year.

 Healthcare Information Forms

 Because your health coverage can affect your taxes, you may receive informational forms from insurance providers – the Marketplace, your insurer, or your employer.
 For more information on these forms — who should expect to receive the forms, how they can be used, and how to file with or without the forms — see IRS.gov’s questions and answers and details on IRS Forms 1095-A, 1095-B, and 1095-C.